Kotlin Help

 What's the issue

-Apple requirements for App Store submissions are changing in the spring of 2024.
-You can already encounter warnings if you submit an app that doesn't specify a reason for using a required reason API in its privacy manifest.
-Starting May 1, 2024, App Store Connect will not accept such apps at all.
+Apple's requirements for App Store submissions have changed in the spring of 2024.
+App Store Connect no longer accepts apps that don't specify a reason for using a required reason API in their privacy manifests.

 This is an automatic check, not a manual moderation: your app's code is analyzed, and you receive a list of issues in an email.
 The email will reference the "ITMS-91053: Missing API declaration" issue, listing all API categories used in the app that fall under the required reasons category.